rackerlabs/support-how-to/content/how-to/cloud-servers/disable-http-compression-on-apache-servers/index.md

        Accept-Encoding:compress,gzip

-If compression is enabled, the server responds by compressing the page.
+If you have enabled compression, the server responds by compressing the page.
 If the server does not support compression, it  displays the page in plain text.

 ### Disabling HTTP compression by using Ubuntu or Debian operating systems